Mykematt/argocd-deployment-buildkite-plugin/README.md

 - **ArgoCD CLI** (`argocd`) - [Installation Guide](https://argo-cd.readthedocs.io/en/stable/cli_installation/)
 - **jq** - JSON processor

-> **Note**: The plugin does not automatically install these tools to support air-gapped/isolated network environments.
-Please ensure they are available on your Buildkite agents before using this plugin.

 ## Authentication

 The plugin requires ArgoCD authentication via environment variables.
 You must set these before your ArgoCD plugin steps: